cybozu-go/sabakan/docs/sabactl.md

 ------------------

 Deletes all keys of a machine.
-The command fails when the target machine's status is not `retiring`, or when the target machine's disk encryption keys have not been deleted.
+The command fails when the target machine's status is not `retiring`.

 - `--force`: explicitly required